Product SiteDocumentation Site

-The service utility enables you to start, stop, or restart the services from the /etc/init.d/ directory.
-To use it, make sure you have superuser privileges:
+The service utility allows you to start, stop, or restart the services from the /etc/init.d/ directory.

 ~]# service httpd status